SrIzan10/minecraft-photobooth/worksheet.md

 Next we need to create a function which will control the camera.
 A function is made up of a number of lines of code which control a task.
 In this instance, the code controls the camera.
 By creating a function, you can use a short word or phrase to call the lines of code.
 In the code below it triggers the camera every time the `take_the_pic()` function is called.

-1. Enter the code between the `import` lines at the top of the code from the previous step:
+1. Enter the code below the `import` lines at the top of the code from the previous step:

     ``` python
     def take_the_pic():